\na. II-2: AA; III-2: AA\nb. II-2: Aa; III-2: aa\nc. II-2: aa; II... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Pedigrees

-In the following pedigree, first identify the inheritance of the autosomal trait being studied and then determine the genotypes of II-2 and III-2.
+In the following pedigree, first identify the inheritance of the autosomal trait being studied and then determine the genotypes of III-3 and IV-2.
 (Assume allele A to be dominant over allele a for the trait being studied in the pedigree).

-In the following pedigree, first identify the inheritance of the autosomal trait being studied and then determine the genotypes of II-2 and III-2.
+In the following pedigree, first identify the inheritance of the autosomal trait being studied and then determine the genotypes of III-3 and IV-2.
 (Assume allele A to be dominant over allele a for the trait being studied in the pedigree).

 ANSWERS OPTIONS